npklein/miP3/README.md

 - Domains to use as filter can now be IPR IDs instead of domain names
 - Code is reorganized and cleaned up

-1. Magnani, Enrico, Niek de Klein, Hye-In Nam, Jung-Gun Kim, Kimberly Pham, Elisa Fiume, Mary Beth Mudgett, and Seung Yon Rhee.
-"A comprehensive analysis of microProteins reveals their potentially widespread mechanism of transcriptional regulation."
-Plant Physiology (2014): pp-114.
+1. De Klein, Niek, Enrico Magnani, Michael Banf, and Seung Yon Rhee.
+"Microprotein prediction program (miP3): a software for predicting microproteins and their target transcription factors."
+International journal of genomics 2015 (2015).